Secondary characteristic classes of transversely homogeneous foliations: Rigidity of foliations on homogeneous spaces

-\begin{rem} Francaviglia-Klaff~\cite{FrancavigliaKlaff2006} and Bucher-Burger-Iozzi~\cite{BucherBurgerIozzi2012} generalized the definition of the volume of representations of uniform lattices to non-uniform lattices.
-(These two definitions do not coincide with each other.)
-It allows them to prove Theorem~\ref{thm:Mostow} in a way similar to~\cite{Dunfield1999}, including the case where $\G$ is a nonuniform lattice of $\SO(n+1,1)$. \end{rem}
+\item Francaviglia-Klaff~\cite{FrancavigliaKlaff2006} and Bucher-Burger-Iozzi~\cite{BucherBurgerIozzi2012} generalized the definition of the volume of representations of uniform lattices to non-uniform lattices.
+(These two definitions do not agree in the non-uniform case.)
+It allows them to prove Theorem~\ref{thm:Mostow} in a way similar to~\cite{Dunfield1999}, including the case where $\G$ is a non-uniform lattice of $\SO(n+1,1)$.

-\begin{rem} Note that the assumption of the above theorem of Goldman is the equality $e(h) = e(\G)$ for the Euler classes.
-But, because of the proportionality of the Euler class and the volume, it is equivalent to the equality on the volume. \end{rem}
+\item Note that the assumption of the above theorem of Goldman is the equality $e(h) = e(\G)$ for the Euler classes.
+But, because of the proportionality of the Euler class and the volume, it is equivalent to the equality on the volume.

-\begin{rem} To prove Theorem~\ref{thm:superrigidity} for the case where $G$ is $\Sp(n+1,1)$ or $F_{4(-20)}$, we will apply the superrigidity theorem of Corlette~\cite{Corlette1992}, which asserts that any homomorphism $\G \to G$ from a uniform lattice $\G$ of $G$ is conjugate to the canonical inclusion if its image is Zariski dense.
-This rigidity is stronger than the case of Theorem~\ref{thm:Mostow}, so we do not need the equality on the volumes. \end{rem}
+\item To prove Theorem~\ref{thm:superrigidity} for the case where $G$ is $\Sp(n+1,1)$ or $F_{4(-20)}$, we will apply the superrigidity theorem of Corlette~\cite{Corlette1992}, which asserts that any homomorphism $\G \to G$ from a uniform lattice $\G$ of $G$ is conjugate to the canonical inclusion if its image is Zariski dense.
+This rigidity is stronger than the case of Theorem~\ref{thm:Mostow}, so we do not need the equality on the volumes.